positron-solutions/master-of-ceremonies/README.md

 Tools for display and presentation

-- hide org markup mode `mc-hide-mode`
+- hide org markup mode `mc-hide-markup-mode`
 - remap org mode faces`mc-org-reface-mode`
 - set resolution with `mc-set-resolution`
 - fullscreen focus with highlight and playback with `mc-focus`